 Under Accounting Standards Update ("ASU") 2014-15, Presentation of Financial Statements-Going Concern (Subtopic 205-40), or ASC 205-40, the Company has the responsibility to evaluate whether conditions and/or events raise substantial doubt about its ability to meet its future financial obligations as they become due within one year after the date that the financial statements are issued.
 The Company has incurred losses and negative cash flows from operations since its inception.
-As of June 30, 2019, the Company had an accumulated deficit of \$1.3 billion.
-From its inception through June 30, 2019, the Company received net proceeds of \$2.2 billion from the sales of redeemable convertible preferred stock, the issuance of convertible notes, and the sales of common stock in its initial public offering ("IPO") in July 2014 and follow-on public offerings in April 2015, January 2016, September 2016, November 2017, February 2018, and February 2019.
-Until such time, if ever, as the Company can generate substantial product revenue and achieve profitability, the Company expects to finance its cash needs through a combination of equity offerings, debt financings, collaborations, strategic alliances, licensing arrangements and other sources of funding.
+As of September 30, 2019, the Company had an accumulated deficit of \$1.5 billion.
+From its inception through September 30, 2019, the Company received net proceeds of \$2.2 billion from the sales of redeemable convertible preferred stock, the issuance of convertible notes, and the sales of common stock in its initial public offering ("IPO") in July 2014 and follow-on public offerings in April 2015, January 2016, September 2016, November 2017, February 2018, and February 2019.
+Until such time, if ever, as the Company can generate substantial product revenue and achieve profitability, the Company expects to also finance its cash needs through a combination of equity offerings, debt financings, collaborations, strategic alliances, licensing arrangements and other sources of funding.
 If the Company is unable to raise additional funds through equity or debt financings when needed, the Company may be required to delay, limit, reduce or terminate product development or future commercialization efforts or grant rights to develop and market products or product candidates that the Company would otherwise prefer to develop and market itself.
-The Company expects that, based on its current operating plans, the Company's existing cash, cash equivalents and marketable securities will be sufficient to fund its current planned operations for at least the next twelve months from the issuance of these unaudited interim condensed consolidated financial statements.
+The Company expects that, based on its current operating plans, the Company's existing cash, cash equivalents and marketable securities will be sufficient to fund its current planned operations for at least the next twelve months from the issuance of these unaudited interim condensed consolidated financial statements ("condensed consolidated financial statements").
 At some point after that time, the Company will require additional financing to fund its future operations.
+Even if the Company believes it has sufficient funds for its current or future operating plans, the Company may seek additional capital if market conditions are favorable or in light of other strategic considerations.